joshbeaman/Simple-Node-App/README.md

 Simple node web app to help learn and understand concepts in docker and node.

-To Run, do commands in terminal:
+To Run, ensure Docker is installed and do the following commands in terminal:

 docker build .